cameronenfuego/cameronenfuego.github.io/_posts/2014-03-19-For-His-Steadfast-Love-Endures-Forever.md

 ![](https://cdn-images-1.medium.com/max/1200/0*az-aHZsqIfAcmEh0.jpg)

 It’s been a really long time since I last blogged.
 Forgive me, friends.
 I’d completely intended to post after spending a morning reading through the words above “for His steadfast love endures forever,” _twenty-six_ times throughout [Psalm 136](http://www.biblegateway.com/passage/?search=psalm+136&version=ESV).
 For perspective, there are only twenty-six verses in the psalm.
 A few days later, I come across Psalm 138, which references this very same phrase.
 God is trying to tell me something.
-God is trying to tell us all something about His love.
+God is trying to tell us all something about His love.<!--more-->

 #### steadfast love was